 For GSC program details, see Newsletter Archive

 1993 GSC’s first project – In Costa Rica, GSC volunteer participants worked on a rainforest preservation and beach restoration program.
-Work continued in 10 Costa Rican communities in organic gardening, teaching English, health programs, sustainable development and rainforest preservation.
+Work continued in 10 Costa Rican communities in organic gardening, teaching English, health programs, sustainable development, and rain forest preservation.

 1994 GSC expanded into Kenya with biointensive gardening projects, increasing the number of gardening beds in the region by almost 2,000.
 We also began a health education project with the focus on HIV/AIDS prevention education.
 These projects evolved into the Community Self-Help Program.